Who am i?

 And before Janison, I lectured in Media Design at James Cook Uni in Townsville.
 I taught a broad range of design subjects: interactive, web, graphic, animation, publication and information design.
 I remained an Adjunct Lecturer at JCU until early 2018.

-I've also been learning electronics and exploring the creative, educational and communicational possibilities of Arduino-based responsive objects.
+It was in Townsville that I started learning electronics and exploring the creative, educational and communicational possibilities of Arduino-based responsive objects.
 My first project was The Shrimp in 2014, a piece of wearable electronics art (an interactive dress) that I created at my ZigZag Electronic Lab residency.
 I've put some of my electronics projects online, including an interactive traffic light badge with multiple applications.

 I also developed a series of greeting cards and prints, using Photoshop and Illustrator.